Rotary Club of Big Canoe

 About Rotary Club of Big Canoe

-The meeting is scheduled in the Clubhouse Overlook with social time at 5:00pm and meeting at 5:30pm..
+The meeting will be held at the Beach Club with social time beginning at 5:00pm and the meeting at 5:30pm.

 Local and International Programs